After a long off-season of signings, draft fallout and what seemed like the longest pre-season ever, the NFL season is finally upon us.

 SIMMONS: Bill O’Brien, Houston Texans — This rarely goes to the best coach, but to the coach who leads the biggest turnaround.
 So in that case the pick will be O’Brien.
 Although he has a highly questionable quarterback situation, O’Brien will help the Texans bounce back from their disastrous 2-14 season.
 He has the pass rushers and the offensive weapons to compete right away in the underwhelming AFC South.

 BATTLE: Brandin Cooks, WR, New Orleans Saints — He’s quick, fast and has great hands, and there’s a major role for him to fill now that Darren Sproles is in Philadelphia.
 Cooks might just lead the Saints in receptions.

-DUNK: Kelvin Benjamin, WR, Carolina Panthers – After quickly developing a rapport with Cam Newton in training camp, Benjamin is going to be the Panthers No. 1 receiving option.
-Carolina’s first round pick stands at 6-foot-5.
+DUNK: Kelvin Benjamin, WR, Carolina Panthers — After quickly developing a rapport with Cam Newton in training camp, Benjamin is going to be the Panthers No. 1 receiving option.
+Carolina’s first round pick stands at six-foot-five.
 He will be a dangerous red zone weapon after scoring 15 touchdowns in his final season at Florida State.